Ellednera/MapSearching/README.md

 			if (chosenPath_CSP != null) {

-				// to draw the chosen path on the screen GPS_Screen.setChosenPathToHighlight(chosenPath_CSP);
+				// draw the chosen path on the screen GPS_Screen.setChosenPathToHighlight(chosenPath_CSP);

 				System.out.println("Showing the path to use (CSP)...");